 Early signs and symptoms of deafblindness

 Children who are deafblind might have eyes and ears that look the same as everybody else’s.
-Often, it will be something about your child’s behaviour or the way he uses his eyes that makes you think there could be a problem with his hearing or vision.
+Often, it will be something about a child’s behaviour or the way they use their eyes that makes you think there could be a problem with their hearing or vision.

 Most babies start to focus on faces and things by 4-5 weeks of age.
-They turn their heads to hear where a sound is coming from by four months.
+They turn their heads to hear where a sound is coming from by 4 months.

 But babies who are deafblind might not: